 Increased number of girls pursuing technical or STEM studies and careers filling up the talent pipeline

-Increased applications for open positions from female candidates with diverse social identities
+Increased applications for open positions from female candidates

 Reduced stereotypes and harmful beliefs held by girls that technical jobs are only suitable for men